knutsoned/beverage/README.md

 Controls are mapped via leafwing-input-manager, except for the UI debug outlines which appear to be hard-wired to the space bar.

+## Design Questions

+- How do we represent common entities over a BRP connection?
+The current impl just uses the u64 EntityId bits serialized as a decimal integer string.
+This is not network safe.

 ## Roadmap

 Three main things are on the horizon: managing assets for scenes and UI layouts and widgets;